MonoidMusician/webrtc-over-qr/README.md

 We want to smuggle in data (most notably the certificate fingerprint) over the automatic connection, and construct an appropriate answer on the host side without seeing a real complete answer SDP.

-The connection *can* show up as an ICE candidate before the fingerprint and DTLS security layer is negotiated, but this only seems to happen in Chromium not Firefox.
+The connection *can* show up as an ICE candidate before the fingerprint and DTLS security layer is negotiated, but this only seems to happen in Chromium not Firefox or Safari.

 - port shows up, but NAT could very well get in the way if not over LAN
 - timestamps also show up, but yeah, maybe not the best source of info either...